 Last week I posted my Chocolate Covered Cheesecake Pops drizzled with caramel and white chocolate on Barbara Bakes.
 While I was making them, I was thinking about how much my Pressure Cooking Today readers love cheesecake.

 So I decided I should do a pressure cooker version.
-And since Valentine’s Day is right around the corner, I decided to make an easy Valentine version.
+And since Valentine’s Day is right around the corner, I decided to make easy Valentine cheesecake pops.

 We keep Guittard Old Dutch Milk Chocolate Wafers in the pantry.
 I buy it to make chocolate ganache and chocolate treats, but my husband and boys often snack on it.
 I used it to dip my cheesecake pops.
 If you can’t find the Guittard, Ghirardelli makes a good dipping chocolate and baking bars.
 In a pinch you could also use chocolate chips or candy melts.

-I used a #30 cookie scoop to make the cheesecake pops.
+I used a #30 cookie scoop to make the pressure cooker cheesecake pops.
 You’ll get 18 pops from a 7-inch pressure cooker cheesecake.
 I bought the lollipop sticks at Hobby Lobby.

 Pressure Cooker Cheesecake Pops